 The Office of Rural Health (ORH) implements enterprise-wide initiatives that help improve the health and well-being of rural Veterans by increasing their access to care and services.
 These national programs stem from the Office's model to "study, innovate, and spread" new innovations to support the 3 million rural Veterans who are enrolled in and rely on the U.S. Department Veterans Affairs' (VA) health care system.

 Historically, ORH provided three years of seed funding for local VA pilot programs implemented at VA medical centers and Community Based Outpatient Clinics.
-Building on the knowledge collected from more than 1,700 small local programs and applying lessons learned, the Office transitioned in 2016 to establish enterprise-wide initiatives that deliver increased care and support to rural Veterans nationwide in a more uniform manner.
-The enterprise-wide initiatives are:
+Building on the knowledge collected from more than 1,700 small local programs and applying lessons learned, the Office transitioned in 2016 to establish programs that deliver increased care and support to rural Veterans nationwide in a more uniform manner.
+These programs fall into two categories:

-- Collaborative Rural Access Solutions - Collaborative Rural Access Solutions expand national VA program offices’ access to health care efforts to sites that serve rural Veterans.
+- Enterprise-Wide Initiatives - Enterprise-Wide Initiatives expand national VA program offices’ access to health care efforts to sites that serve rural Veterans.

 - Rural Promising Practices: ORH Rural Promising Practices are field-tested innovative projects that meet ORH criteria demonstrating improved access to care for rural Veterans.